lirena00/leetjump/README.md

 2. **Search**: Type to search problems:
    - By number: `"1"` → Two Sum
    - By title: `"binary"` → All binary search problems
-   - By topic: `"array"` → All array problems
 3. **Navigate**: Use ↑↓ arrow keys to navigate results
 4. **Open**: Press Enter or click to open the problem in a new tab
 5. **Close**: Press Escape or click outside the popup